mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 But we want to add IJulia kernel to existing Jupyter installation. to do that you need to set environmental variable `JUPYTER` to the value of your current jupyer program path before running `Pkg.add("IJulia")`.

-## Managing kernels
+## Using all kernels

 Jupyter notebook is language agnostic platform.
-It is able to support nearly 100 different languages ((check [here][kernels])) via kernels, which provide is kernel is execution backend for Jupyter to invoke specifics language commands and direct response back to the browser.
+It is able to support nearly 100 different languages (check [here][kernels]) via kernels, which provide is kernel is execution backend for Jupyter to invoke specifics language commands and direct response back to the browser.
 By default only ipython kernel is installed and runs out of the box.
 Other kernels must be installed and activated by user.
 By default installing Jupyter also installs `ipykernel` appropriate to your interpreter version.

 https://jupyter-client.readthedocs.io/en/latest/kernels.html#kernelspecs